TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 > [Note] Cannot change VPC and IP address to which load balancer is associated.

 #### Add Listeners
-To add a listener, select Listener on the detail page of load balancer, and click Add.
-Items required to add listeners are identical to those required for default listener when a load balancer is created.
-The load balancer port which existing listeners used cannot be applied to add listeners.
+Listeners can be added by clicking the Add Listener button on the Listener tab in the detail screen of the load balancer.
+Items required to add listeners are the same as those required by the default listener during creation of the load balancer.
+When a listener is added, the load balancer port used by previous listeners can no longer be used.

 #### Modify Listeners
 To modify the setting of a listener, click Modify.